HayataTakagi/mysql-progress/README.md

 ```

-- If the number of records to be processed is 1000, use the following command.
+- If the number of records to be processed is 10000, use the following command.

 ```
+# For write query
-../show-write-progress.sh 1000
+../show-write-progress.sh 10000

+# For update query
+../show-update-progress.sh 10000
 ```

 ## For Mac